trangngo3001/LAEM-Hotel-booking-/README.md

 > directly encode the target variable and were removed before any modeling step.
 > Including them produces ~100% accuracy with no real predictive value.

-> **Class Imbalance:** Class Imbalance: The target variable has a 63/37 class distribution.
+> **Class Imbalance:** The target variable has a 63/37 class distribution.
 Therefore, F1-Score and ROC-AUC are used alongside accuracy to evaluate model performance more appropriately.

 ---
 ## How to Run